Stuycs-K/final-project-4-wuj-rahmanz/WORKLOG.md

 ### May 17, 2023

 Researched about Burp Intruder.
 Assuming payload is a wordlist, there are 4 different attack-types:

 * Sniper - places each payload into each payload position.
 Requests = length of payload * num of positions
 * Battering Ram - Iterates through the payload, inputting the word for each position.
 Reqests = payload length
 * Pitchfork - Different wordlists for each payload position.
 Requests depend on the payloads' lengths.
 * Cluster Bomb - Similar to pitchfork.
 However, every possible combination of payloads is tested.

 More info: https://systemweakness.com/attack-types-in-intruder-burpsuite-5c65900f71c7

-### date y
+### May 22, 2023

+Absent for May 18 and 19 due to AP exams

+Classwork plan: A website hosted by a VM.
+The beginning of each page describes sniper, battering ram, and pitchfork.
+At the bottom of each page is a login that we use to demonstrate each attack.

+Homework plan: One of the linked pages is a login page, the rest of them are blank pages with "nothing there".
+However, using burp proxy and creating a site map will lead you to 2 payloads: one with a list of usernames and one with a list of passwords.
+Then they do a clusterbomb attack on the site.

+Started working on website.

 info